 with The Festival Community Orchestra

 Musical fun for the young and young at heart!
-The Festival presents its FAMILY CONCERT featuring The Festival Community Orchestra and Sandpoint’s Studio One Dancers.
-Favorite pre-concert activities include the Instrument Petting Zoo (where kids can try out various instruments with guidance from musical mentors), an animal petting zoo, pony rides, clowns, face painting, games galore and the popular Parents’ Corner where moms and dads can take a break from the chaos for a complimentary mini-massage.
+The Festival presents its FAMILY CONCERT featuring The Festival Community Orchestra and Studio One Dancers.
+Favorite pre-concert activities include the Instrument Petting Zoo where kids can try out various instruments with guidance from musical mentors, an animal petting zoo, pony rides, clowns, face painting, games galore and the popular Parents’ Corner where moms and dads can take a break from the chaos for a complimentary mini-massage.

-Activities begin when the gates open at 2:30 PM and the musical performance starts at 5:00 PM
+Activities begin when the gates open at 2:30 PM and the musical performance starts at 5:00 PM.

-Gates will open at 6:00 PM and the music starts at 7:00 PM.
+Gates open at 6:00PM and the music starts at 7:00 PM.

-Preceding the concert, our annual “Taste of the Stars” Wine Tasting, is now the largest wine event of its kind in the state of Idaho and complimentary for all concert goers over the age of 21 years.
-Our traditional fireworks finale, made possible by Avista Utilities, will close The Festival at Sandpoint’s 35th season in celebratory fashion.
+The Festival season culminates on Sunday, August 12, with the GRAND FINALE CONCERT starring the SPOKANE SYMPHONY ORCHESTRA, conducted by MAESTRO GARY SHELDON, who will select some of his favorite pieces from his 20 years as The Festival’s Principal Conductor.
+Preceding the concert, our annual “Taste of the Stars” Wine Tasting, is now the largest wine event of its kind in the state of Idaho, complimentary for all concert goers over the age of 21 years.
+The traditional fireworks finale, made possible by Avista Utilities, will close The Festival at Sandpoint’s 36th season in celebratory fashion.

 Gates open early at 4:30 PM for the wine tasting event and the concert starts at 7:30 PM.